Rom: the snake man in the 1970s

 Romulus Whitaker is a famous herpetologist.
 I first met him over forty years ago

-The friend was Romulus Whitaker, a New Yorker who moved to India and became a leading herpetologist, a wildlife conservationist.
+The friend was Romulus Whitaker, a New Yorker who moved to India and became a leading herpetologist and wildlife conservationist.
 In the late 1960s he founded the Madras Snake Park, which later morphed into the Madras Crocodile Bank Trust.
 Most recently he built the Agumbe Rainforest Research Station in Karnataka, for the study of King Cobras and their habitat.

 Well, Ashwin traced Romulus and arranged a meeting at the Crocodile Bank.
 So on a January weekend these two old friends met again, for the first time in forty years.